-Give own reasons why changes may have occurred, backed up by evidence.
+Give reasons why changes may have occurred, backed up by evidence.

-Describe similarities and differences between some people, events and artefacts studied
+Describe similarities and differences between some people, events and artefacts studied.

-Describe how historical events studied affect/influence life today.
+Describe how some of the things studied from the past affect/influence life today.

 Make links between some of the features of past societies. (e.g. religion, houses, society, technology.)